Welcome to another Campaign Update, keeping you informed of our constant fight to make things better for bunnies.

-Rabbits are prey animals and find both the traveling and the time in the studio extremely stressful.
+Rabbits are prey animals and find both the travelling and the time in the studio extremely stressful.
 The stress is often visible through their rapid breathing and anxious behaviour, such as head/ear position and body stance.

 The message around the importance of companionship and neutering given by TV shows can often be inadequate and misleading.

-On the bright side, we were pleased to be asked for our input for feature on Channel 4’s ‘Steph’s Packed Lunch’.
+On the bright side, we were pleased to be asked for our input for the feature on Channel 4’s ‘Steph’s Packed Lunch’.
 They gave some really great advice and showed positive welfare messages because they did their homework and researched properly.

 Rabbit Welfare & Ethics Stakeholder Day

 5th June 2021 – Via The Webinar Vet